 Born like this

-According to research, GAD is a heritable condition with a moderate genetic risk (heritability of approximately 30%).
-However, the same research found out that childhood trauma and external stressors (daily stressors from family environment to natural disasters) also influence GAD3.
+GAD is a heritable condition with a moderate genetic risk (heritability of approximately 30%, according to research)3.
+However, the same research found out that childhood trauma and external stressors (daily stressors from family environment to natural disasters) also influence GAD.

 Do I have family members who have anxiety disorder or any other mental illness?
 It is hard to say, because previous generations are not necessarily open about their mental health.
-All I know is that my parents used to have some issues with alcohol, which is enough for me to assume that they used it to cope with whatever they were going through.
+All I know is that my parents used to have some issues with alcohol, which is enough for me to assume that they used it to cope with whatever they were going through at the time.

 All I am trying to say is that our background does increase our chances of having a mental illness.
 However, it doesn’t mean that we are “genetically doomed”, and in my opinion it should not define the progress of our recovery.